powerd6/experiments/DESCRIPTION.md

 A collection of files that get combined before shipping.

 This would allow each part of the content to be written on the most appropriate format (like `body` being a markdown file).

+### Option C

+A copy of option B, but with standard file names for specific fields.

 ## Conclusions